 Pre-emptive maintenance emphasises the routine detection and correction of root cause conditions that would otherwise lead to equipment failure.
-In the case of hydraulic systems, there are three easily detectable symptoms that give early warning of root cause conditions.
+In the case of hydraulic systems, three easily detectable symptoms give early warning of root cause conditions.
 These symptoms are abnormal noise, high fluid temperature and slow operation.

 Proactively monitoring noise, fluid temperature and cycle times is an effective way to detect conditions that can lead to costly component failures and unscheduled downtime of hydraulic equipment.
 In most cases, informed observation is all that is required.